The Essentials Of Puppy Nutrition

 When to Start Transitioning

 The appropriate time to transition your puppy to adult dog food depends on their breed, size, and overall development.
-In general, small or toy breeds may transition to adult food around nine to twelve months of age, while larger breeds may require longer on puppy food until they are about eighteen months old.
+In general, or toy breeds may transition to adult food around nine to twelve months of age, while larger breeds may require longer on puppy food until they are about eighteen months old.
 Consult with your veterinarian for guidance on when to start transitioning based on your puppy's individual needs.

 Gradual Transition Process